DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 transmediality, which for the past 10 years have been at the center of intermedial reflection.

-### Hypermediality, convergence and transmediality: Other models of intermedial dynamics
+### Hypermediality, Convergence and Transmediality: Other Models of Intermedial Dynamics

 The concept of hypermediality emerged in the field of theater studies in the mid-2000s.
 From the intermedial point of view, theater is, of